Encrypt Decrypt Data in Umbraco Back Office

-In May 2018, the General Data Protection Regulation (GDPR) come into effect.
+In May 2018, the General Data Protection Regulation (GDPR) came into effect.

 It has wide-reaching implications for how business handle customers information.